pestphp/docs/configuring-tests.md

 });
 ```

-Usually, users prefer associating a specific folder or the whole test suite with a particular test case class for convenience.
-If you're in this situation, you can utilize the `Pest.php` configuration file and the combined functions of `uses()` and `in()`.
+However, you may associate a specific folder or even your entire test suite with another base test case class, thus changing the value of `$this` within tests.
+To accomplish this, you can utilize the `uses()` and `in()` functions within your `Pest.php` configuration file.

 ```php
 // tests/Pest.php